Ant3ney/koko-flavor-footer-power-struggle-kitchen-crew/readme.md

 All occurrences of will be followed by commented out code that fetches data from back end.
 When new backend solution presents itself.
 Re-implement fetch code.

+## Navigation based bugs

+This app uses @reactnavigation to handle what views to display to the user.
+This system comes with many caviouts and will be the cause of many bugs.
+Firstly, when you navigate to a new nav, it dose not destry the old nav you where just on.
+This means that if you navigate back to you original nav after navigating to your new nav, the original nav's component will not call the initialization functions.
+To solve the bugs that arise from this atrribute of navs I have decided to make it so there are no duplicate nav stack screens.
+Competent may be duplicated but not nav stack screens.

+## Bug bounties

+1. Sometimes, gameplay dose not work until user exits the tab and comes back.